 It’s said that in the 1920s, the famous French solo sailor Alain Gerbault dropped anchor in Makemo and was so captivated by its beauty that he dubbed it the “Atoll of Perfection.”
 A century later, little has changed to dispute that title.
 The water is still that impossible shade of turquoise.

-The locals are still reserved, yet warmly welcoming, embodying the true Pa’umotu spirit—a life lived in rhythm with the ocean.
+The locals are warmly welcoming, embodying the true Pa’umotu spirit—a life lived in rhythm with the ocean.

 Unlike its busier neighbors, the atoll of Makemo in the Tuamotus doesn’t have any resorts.
 There are no jet skis buzzing in the distance.
 Instead, you find a raw, unfiltered version of French Polynesia.
 It’s a place for people who want to see the Tuamotus as they were decades ago: simple, unpretentious, and incredibly peaceful.

-It’s the third largest atoll in the Tuamotus in terms of the size of its lagoon.
-About 800 people live there, almost all of them in the main village of Pouheva.
+It’s the third-largest atoll in the Tuamotus in terms of the size of its lagoon.
+About 800 people live here, almost all of them in the main village of Pouheva.

 Legends of Giants and Heroes